ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Mix-The-DApp-IDE.rst

 ===================

-This guide provides a very simple and quick introduction to the Mix IDE workflow by walking you through the creation of a simple ÐApp.
+This guide provides a very simple and quick introduction to the Mix IDE workflow by walking you through the creation of a simple dapp.
 Once you are done with this tutorial, you will have a general knowledge of how to create and run applications in the IDE.